The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Constructing the tropical independence

-Let $\cB$ be the set of pairwise sums of functions in $\cA$ with the property that the associated pairwise sum of functions in $\cA'$ is in $\cB'$.
-Combining Lemmas~\ref{Lem:PropB} and~\ref{Lem:BBOnBridge}, we see that $\cB$ satisfies properties $(\mathbf B)$ and $(\mathbf B')$.
-We define $\cT$ exactly as in case 2, and use Theorem~\ref{Thm:ExtremalConfig} to construct the master template $\theta$ out of the functions in $\cB$.
-We let $\theta'$ be the best approximation of $\theta$ by $\cB'$, and then let $\vartheta$ be the best approximation of $\theta'$ by $\cT$.
-Combining the arguments of case 2 and subcase 1b, we see that $\vartheta$ is a tropical independence. \end{proof}
+Combining Lemma~\ref{Lem:BBOnBridge} with the proof of property $(\mathbf B)$ in Case 1b, we see that $\cB$ satisfies properties $(\mathbf B)$ and $(\mathbf B')$.
+By Theorem~\ref{Thm:ExtremalConfig}, there exists a template $\theta$ and an assignment function $\alpha$ satisfying \ref{T1}-\ref{T5}.
+We define $\cT$ exactly as in Case 3a.
+We let $\theta'$ be the best approximation of $\theta$ by $\cB'$, and then let $\Upsilon$ be the best approximation of $\theta'$ by $\cT$.
+As in Case 3a, $\theta'$ is a certificate of independence, in which each function $\psi \in \cB'$ obtains the minimum uniquely on $\alpha (R(\psi))$.
+Then, by Lemma~\ref{Lem:EasyReplace} we see that $\Upsilon$ is a certificate of independence as well.